-Low-Code Platforms are gaining tremendous momentum within enterprises, who took an early plunge into this new category of application development platforms.
-There are several research reports and constant coverage from analysts and influencers, but this has not helped to influence some of the common beliefs within business and developer communities.
+Low-Code Platforms are gaining tremendous momentum within enterprises that took an early plunge into this new category of application development platforms.
+Though there are several research reports and constant coverage from analysts and influencers, this has not helped to influence some of the common beliefs within business and developer communities.

 Let us jump right in, shall we?

 Low-Code Platforms have their roots in traditional RAD Platforms as well as BPM Platforms.
-Though Low-Code Platforms carry some of the legacy from those products, most of the capabilities were never heard of.
-Be it citizen development, IoT/ AI/ ML or even rapid prototyping and deployment.
+Though low-code platforms carry some of the legacies from those products, most of the capabilities were unheard of before.
+Be it citizen development, IoT/ AI/ ML, or even rapid prototyping and deployment.

-Low-Code platforms have taken the enterprise app development game to a totally new level.
-Thanks to modern technology available at our disposal, they make it possible to develop the most complex software applications with minimal hand-coding and with unprecedented speed of delivery.
+Low-Code platforms have taken the enterprise app development game to a new level.
+Due to the available modern technology at our disposal, it is possible to develop the most complex software applications with minimal coding and unprecedented speed of delivery.

 Rounding it up, Low-Code Platforms are not a small upgrade to BPM or traditional RAD Platforms.
-It’s a new product category which will shape the future of enterprise app development.
+It’s a new product category that will shape the future of enterprise app development.

-Another common belief is that; low-code platforms can only do web applications.
-For mobile you need a different platform, popularly known as MADP a.k.a Mobile Application Development Platform.
-While MADP is specifically built for developing mobile apps, low-code platforms are not far behind.
+Another common belief is that; low-code platforms can only enable web applications, and for mobile apps, you need a different platform, popularly known as the Mobile Application Development Platform (MADP).
+Though MADP is designed specifically for developing mobile apps, low-code platforms are not far behind.

 The ideology for modern low-code platforms is to code once and deploy anywhere.
-Regardless of the platform or device the app is accessed from, the experience for the user should be seamless.
+The experience for the user should be seamless regardless of the platform or device used by the app.

-This is a big deal for enterprises, as they do not need to maintain different codebase, resources, infrastructure, etc. They can use one platform to develop their apps and deploy everywhere, where their customers can access it from.
+This scenario is a big deal for enterprises, as they do not need to maintain different codebase, resources, infrastructure, etc. They can use one platform to develop their apps and deploy them everywhere for their customers to access.

-This one is a baggage from early iterations of low-code platforms.
-When low-code platforms started getting visibility in enterprises, they were most commonly used to experiment with small apps with minimal complexity.
+This one is a piece of baggage from early iterations of low-code platforms.
+When low-code app development started getting visibility in enterprises, it was commonly used to experiment with small apps with minimal complexity.

-Todaybs low-code platforms are built for scale.
-We at Neutrinos have used our flagship low-code platform to develop some of the most complex apps for enterprises in diverse industry domains.
-Be it developing a sensor based IoT billboard app to Delivering a Claims Chat Bot for a large insurer.
-Low-Code Platforms have been tested for enterprises across the globe.
+Today’s low-code platforms are built to scale.
+At Neutrinos, we have used our advanced low-code platform to develop some of the most complex apps for enterprises in diverse industry domains.
+Whether it to create a sensor-based IoT billboard app or build a claims chatbot for a large insurer, enterprises are utilizing low-code capabilities across the globe.

 Citizen Development as a concept became popular after low-code platforms made inroads into enterprises.

-One of the key benefit of low-code platforms is that it allows non-developers to build business applications with minimum tech knowledge.
+One of the key benefits of low-code platforms is that it allows non-developers to build business applications with minimum tech knowledge.
 Though it is a great capability, it does not stop there.

 The primary purpose of low-code platforms is to equip professional developers to reduce coding time and create apps faster.
-Thatbs why the term low-code is commonly adopted by professional developers and no-code is adopted by business people.
+That’s why the term ‘low code is commonly used by professional developers, while the term ‘no code is used by business people.